oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

     ![execute mushop script](./images/mushop-dr-script.png)

-5. Monitor for successful execution of the script.
+4. Monitor for successful execution of the script.
 Approximately the script will run for 4-5 minutes.

     ![execute mushop completed](./images/mushop-dr-finished.png)

-    In case if you are seeing errors, make sure you are using the correct compartment OCID and retry.
+    In case if you are seeing errors, make sure you are using the correct compartment OCID and retry.Don't proceed further unless the script has been executed successfully.

 ## Task 3: Verify Full Stack DR resources